The Voice SDK supports the following scenarios:

 v2.8.0 is released on Jul.
 8, 2019.

-Many apps use string usernames.
-This release adds the following methods to enable apps to join an Agora channel directly with string usernames as user accounts:
+Many apps use string user IDs.
+This release adds the following methods to enable apps to join an Agora channel directly with string user IDs as user accounts:

 For other methods, Agora uses the integer uid parameter.
 The Agora Engine maintains a mapping table that contains the user ID and string user account, and you can get the corresponding user account or ID by calling the getUserInfoByUid or getUserInfoByUserAccount method.